| 1 | Common garter snake |

 A species found in just two US states.
 The aquatic garter snake isn’t fully water-dwelling like a sea snake, but definitely gravitates towards water more than most of its cousins.

-This species is most commonly spotted swimming in streams, ponds, and marshes, along the west coasts of California and Oregon where they reside.
-At least 80% of their diet consists of frogs and toads, with the rest being salamanders.
-They’re even able to use their tongues to mimic insects, poking it just below the water surface to attract curious fish.
+This species is most commonly spotted swimming in streams, ponds, and marshes, along the west coasts of California and Oregon where it resides.
+At least 80% of its diet consists of frogs and toads, with the rest being salamanders.
+This species is even able to use its tongue to mimic insects, poking it just below the water surface to attract curious fish.

-Aquatic garter snakes reach a maximum of 101.6cm, and are easy to identify.
+Aquatic garter snakes are probably the easiest to identify of all garter snakes in the USA (the Mexican golden-head is another simple one).
 They’re often completely missing the stripes on their sides, and the yellow stripe down their spine is thicker and blotchier than usual.
+The contrast between the black and yellow is especially sharp as well.

-A study from Saint Lucia Preserve revealed how the group compares.
+A study from Saint Lucia Preserve revealed how neighbouring members of the group compare.
 3 garter snakes lived side by side in the study zone, and the local aquatic garter snakes were always found 1 metre or less from a pond.
 The common garter snakes reached 20 metres away from pond edges, while the terrestrial garter snakes were often found hiding under cover in grassy fields, 50 metres away from the nearest water body.

 Range: western USA, southern Canada.

 The second most sprawling garter snake after the common one, occupying 14 states, and just reaching far western Oklahoma and Nebraska.
-Terrestrial garter snakes (Thamnophis elegans) are extremely flexible and can inhabit grassy fields, forests, streams and rocky shrubland.
+Terrestrial garter snakes (Thamnophis elegans) are extremely flexible and can inhabit grassy fields, forests, streams and rocky shrubland alike.

 Their diet is the most varied out of any garter snake, shifting effortlessly within one location.
 In one river, the local terrestrial garter snakes ate 56.2% crayfish, with a side helping of voles, while in the Saint Lucia Preserve of Monterey County, California, mammals made up 82% of their diet.
 Yet another dataset found that fish made up 38%, frogs and toads 23%, and mammals just 2%.
 Either way, the terrestrial garter snake is much more likely to eat mammals than other Thamnophis members.
 The common garter snakes in Saint Lucia Preserve ate no mammals at all.

-This species is tricky to distinguish from common garter snakes, but has a larger saliva gland and several scale differentiations.
-They’re also smaller than the common garter snake, with a record length of 109.2cm versus 137.2cm.
+This species is tricky to distinguish from the common garter snake, but has a larger saliva gland and several scale differentiations.
+It’s also smaller than the common garter snake, with a record length of 109.2cm versus 137.2cm.
 Despite a similar appearance, the two have a large genetic chasm between them.

-Thamnophis elegans is the most likely garter snake to constrict its prey, and their venom also seems particularly severe.
-They’re don’t come close to an Egyptian cobra, but one prolonged bite resulted in swelling, pain and local haemorrhaging.
+Thamnophis elegans is the most likely garter snake to constrict its prey, and its venom also seems particularly severe.
+This species doesn’t come close to an Egyptian cobra, but one prolonged bite resulted in swelling, pain and local haemorrhaging.

 Range: California.